Tourist refusals: reasons and how to prepare

 Prepare a short, clear story that matches every document you carry.

 If there was a past refusal, prepare a short note explaining what has changed: new documents, clearer purpose, or updated timelines.
 Do not pretend the refusal did not happen.
-A calm, factual explanation shows awareness and responsibility.
+A clear, factual explanation shows awareness and responsibility.
 This approach does not guarantee approval, but it often reduces suspicion and makes the review more straightforward.

 Practical checklist